KitoPham/SoccerLeague/README.md

 > 3\.
 Humans, 0 pts <br />

-To be able to run this application the following programs will be need to be installed on your machine.
+To be able to run this application the following programs will need to be installed on your machine.
 * Git Bash https://git-scm.com/downloads
 * Node.Js https://nodejs.org/en/download/